-Today Meg will be discussing how to find content to create and share as part of your marketing strategy.
+In this video, SEO expert Meg Nanson will discuss how to find content to create and share as part of your marketing strategy.
 We've included a transcript of the video below for your convenience!

 Today we're going to talk about keeping SEO in mind as you build out your content strategy, and then we're going to go to a few different websites to see where we can generate some great ideas for our content.